JieSing/AstronomicalImageProcessing/README.txt

 It removes the noise, bright stars and blooming effect from the original image, and save the result as a FITS file.

 2) Cluster_generator.py
-This file adds 2D Gaussian stars to a image, in order to investigate the impact of non-uniformly distributed stars on the galaxy catalogue statistics.
+This file adds 2D Gaussian stars to an image, in order to investigate the impact of non-uniformly distributed stars on the galaxy catalogue statistics.

 3) Aperture_methods.py
 This file contains several methods which are be used to detect galaxies and measure their number of counts using either circular or elliptical apertures.